GStreamer/gstreamer/markdown/design/element-source.md

-With `absolute_time` being the time obtained from the global pipeline with `gst_clock_get_time()` and `base_time` being the time of that clock when the pipeline was last set to PLAYING.
+With `absolute_time` being the time obtained from the global pipeline with `gst_clock_get_time()` and `base_time` being the time of that clock when the pipeline was last set to `PLAYING`.